SamJoan/droopescan/README.md

 </pre>

 The `drupal` parameter may also be ommited in this example.
-For each site, it will make a GET request in order to perform CMS identification, and if the site is deemed to be a supported CMS, it is scanned and added to the output list.
+For each site, it will make several GET requests in order to perform CMS identification, and if the site is deemed to be a supported CMS, it is scanned and added to the output list.
 This can be useful, for example, to run `droopescan` across all your organisation's sites.

 <pre>
     droopescan scan -U list_of_urls.txt
 </pre>

-The code block below contains an example list of URLs:
+The code block below contains an example list of URLs, one per line:

 <pre>
 http://localhost/drupal/6.0/